 Local, Sustainable, Seasonal

-After more than 20 years in British Columbia, and four tours in Europe with Culinary Team B.C., Whistler Chef Dean Hossack
+Bringing with him more than 20 years of experience as a chef in British Columbia, Dean spent four tours in Europe with Culinary Team B.C.

-For Dean, the move to Alberta returns him to his cooking roots.
-Having graduated from S.A.I.T. in the mid-90s, the chef lately completed the Certified Chef de Cuisine program—a long-held goal and, until recently, Canada's highest culinary
+For Dean, however, Alberta is the site of his culinary roots.
+Having graduated from SAIT in the mid-90s, he went on to complete the Certified Chef de Cuisine program—a long-held goal and, until recently, Canada's highest culinary accreditation—through NAIT.

 Follow us on Instagram @overlanderlodge